-- be successful learners, with specific attention to developing literacy, numeracy and ICT capabilities - become confident and creative individuals, with specific attention to developing a sense of self-worth, self-awareness and personal identity to manage their emotional, mental, spiritual and physical well-being - · become active and informed citizens. - 4.2 Proponents need to demonstrate the extent to which the proposed curriculum aligns with the principles and guidelines outlined in the Western Australian Curriculum and Assessment Outline.
-In particular, proponents need to demonstrate the extent to which their curriculum: - makes clear to teachers what is to be taught, and to students what they should learn and what achievement is expected of them - builds on the assumptions that all students can learn and sets high standards that apply to all learners while acknowledging the different rates at which students develop - connects with and builds on the Early Years Learning Framework (if at the appropriate level) - helps to prepare all young Australians to become fulfilled and competent citizens and workers

-- provides students with an understanding of the past that has shaped the society, culture and environment in which they are growing and developing, and with knowledge, understanding and skills that will help them in future. - 4.3 Proponents need to demonstrate the extent to which the proposed curriculum provides for students to learn the curriculum content (knowledge, skills and understanding), and achieve the achievement standards described in the Western Australian Curriculum and Assessment Outline.
+- 4.1 The submission for recognition of a curriculum (and/or reporting on student achievement) that aligns with the Western Australian Curriculum and Assessment Outline should address the extent to which it: - a) aligns with the Alice Springs (Mparntwe) Education Declaration, specifically the expectations described within the second goal - b) demonstrates how the proposed curriculum will assist students in becoming confident and creative individuals, successful lifelong learners and active and informed members of the community, taking account of the elaboration of this goal on pages 6 to 8 of the Alice Springs Declaration. - 4.2 Proponents need to demonstrate the extent to which the proposed curriculum aligns with the principles and guidelines outlined in the Western Australian Curriculum and Assessment Outline.
+In particular, proponents need to demonstrate the extent to which their curriculum: - makes clear to teachers what is to be taught, and to students what they should learn and what achievement is expected of them - builds on the assumptions that all students can learn and sets high standards that apply to all learners while acknowledging the different rates at which students develop - connects with and builds on the Early Years Learning Framework (if at the appropriate level) - helps to prepare all young Australians to become fulfilled and competent citizens and workers - provides students with an understanding of the past that has shaped the society, culture and environment in which they are growing and developing, and with knowledge, understanding and skills that will help them in future. - 4.3 Proponents need to demonstrate the extent to which the proposed curriculum provides for students to learn the curriculum content (knowledge, skills and understanding), and achieve the achievement standards described in the Western Australian Curriculum and Assessment Outline.